ArtCodeStudio/parcellab-node/README.md

 # Node.js ParcelLab API

-This is a simple wrapper to interface the parcelLab API for [Node.js](https://nodejs.org/) and inspired on [this project](https://bitbucket.org/parcellab/sdk-node) but rewritten in Typescript.
+This is a simple (unofficial) wrapper to interface the parcelLab API to [Node.js](https://nodejs.org/), based on [this project](https://bitbucket.org/parcellab/sdk-node) but rewritten in Typescript.

 ## Background